EmilRamsvik/twitter-note-publisher/parse_notes/booknotes2021.md

 - Create a motivational ritual by doing something you enjoy immediately before a difficult habit.
 - Long-term potentiation: strengthening of connections between neurons in the brain based on the recent past tense of connectivity.
 -Hebb´s law: "Neurons that fire together, wire together"
-- Law all least effort: When deciding between two similar options, people will naturally gravitate towards the option that requires the least amount of effort.
+- Law of least effort: When deciding between two similar options, people will naturally gravitate towards the option that requires the least amount of effort.
-- The less and legit a hobbit your cars, the easier it will occur.
+- The less energy a habbit requires, the easier it will occur.
 - The idea is to create an environment where doing the right thing is as easy as possible.
 Much of the battle comes down to finding ways to reduce friction associated with our good habits and increase friction associated with our bad ones.
 - Prime your environment to enforce good habits.
 Prepare in advance to make future actions easier.
 - The two-minute rule: When you start a new habit, it should take less than two minutes to do!